-With the exception of AV411, we license the rights to develop and market our product candidates.
+We license the rights to certain compounds to develop and market our product candidates.
 Currently, we have licensed rights relating to eight compounds for the development of ten product candidates.

-We are obligated to develop and commercialize these product candidates in accordance with mutually agreed upon terms and conditions.
+We are obligated to develop and commercialize certain product candidates in accordance with mutually agreed upon terms and conditions.
 Our ability to satisfy some or all of the terms and conditions of our license agreements is dependent on numerous factors, including some factors that are outside of our control.
 Any of our license agreements may be terminated if we breach our obligations under the agreement materially and fail to cure any such breach within a specified period of time.